affinda/affinda-python/docs/models.md

 **Arguments**:

 - `indices`: Required.
-- `job_description`: Unique identifier for the document.
-If creating a document and left blank, one will be automatically generated.
+- `job_description`: A random string that uniquely identify the resource.
-- `resume`: Unique identifier for the document.
-If creating a document and left blank, one will be automatically generated.
+- `resume`: A random string that uniquely identify the resource.
 - `job_titles`:
 - `job_titles_current_only`: Search only through the canditate's current job.
 - `job_titles_required`: